carajumpshigh/Pipeline_Leakage_Diagnosis_based_on_Data_Monitoring_and_Machine_Learning/README.md

 # Pipeline Leakage Diagnosis based on Data Monitoring and Machine Learning

-For undergraduate thesis

-Interdiscipline project in civil engineering & mathematics
+Interdiscipline project in civil engineering & mathematics for undergraduate thesis

 ## Introduction: